minollobo/news-aggregator/README.md

 ## Setup
+How to Run the Project using NPM:
 - Clone this repository to your local machine
 - Run `npm install`
 - Run `npm start` to launch the web app

+How to Run the Project using Docker:
+### Prerequisites
+- Docker installed on your local machine.
+- Logged in to Docker Hub

+### Pulling the Docker Image
+To pull the latest version of my frontend application from Docker Hub, run:

+- docker pull minollobo/news-app:v1.0

+### To start the application on your local machine
+- docker run -p 3000:3000 minollobo/news-app:v1.0

 ## Project Status